 b.
 It will be done for them by My Father in heaven: We must take advantage of the power of agreement, which works on the principle related in Deuteronomy 32:30, where one sets a thousand enemies to flight but two set ten thousand enemies to flight.
 There is real power in the prayer of agreement.

 i.
-“Perhaps the exact petition which they offer may not apparently be answered.
-Remember that God often hears the prayer of our prayers, and answers that rather than our prayers themselves; by which I mean, that there is an inner soul within true prayer which is the quickening life of true supplication.”
+"Perhaps the exact petition which they offer may not apparently be answered.
+Remember that God often hears the prayer of our prayers, and answers that rather than our prayers themselves."
 (Spurgeon)

 c.
 Where two or three are gathered: Jesus here indicated that meetings of His people - indeed, meetings full of power and authority connected to heaven - do not need to be large gatherings.
 They can be of two or three of His followers at a time.